-2. Duration: 10 days (see: developing a course schedule)
+2. Duration: approximately three weeks (see: developing a course schedule)

 - Complete course pre-test

-- Begin library research and complete five research notecards including bibliography card.
+- Complete five research notecards including bibliography card.

-- Identify key points from topics on pages 1 and 2.
+- Identify key points from topics on pages 2 though 4 (What is it?
+Why is it important?).
 Write key points in complete sentences.

 - Participate in class discussions regarding key points and the content of Unit 1.

--View and discuss video materials relating to the content of Unit 1.
+-View and discuss graphic materials relating to the content of Unit 1.